 In the UK, it’s possible to get a SIM-only deal with 5G coverage from as little as £15/month.
 Compared to older 3G and 4G SIM cards, this gives you access to faster 5G download speeds, along with the greater network capacity and reduced latency when using a 5G mobile network.

-In this article, we’ll compare the 5G SIM Only Deals currently available in the UK.
-We’ll then look at the 5G price plans on each mobile network in more detail, before investigating the benefits of 5G, the handsets you can use 5G with and the coverage that’s available on different networks.
+In this article, we’ll compare 5G SIM Only Deals currently available in the UK.
+We’ll look at the 5G price plans available on each mobile network before investigating the benefits of 5G, the handsets you can use for 5G and the coverage that’s available on different networks.

 Compare 5G SIM Only Deals

 The following table shows a list of these deals:

 Showing 16 of 16 price plans that match your criteria

 To benefit from the fastest 5G download speeds, you’ll need a 5G-ready handset and you’ll need to be in a 5G coverage area.
 If you aren’t able to access 5G, you can still access older types of coverage like 3G and 4G on any of these SIM cards.

 5G SIM Cards: By Network

 BT have said that their 5G mobile service will launch to customers in Autumn 2019.
 It will initially be available to BT Mobile customers who take their mobile phone plan as part of a BT Plus package.
 This gives you superfast fibre broadband at home along with a BT Mobile SIM card that has double the normal amount of data.
 You’ll also be able to benefit from BT’s Keep Connected promise.